Find Your Perfect Training Partner

 Jacey is our second successful graduate from the Canine Academy Training Apprenticeship Program.
+She has trained over 70 dogs!
 Before becoming a trainer, Jacey worked as a Kennel Technician on our Care Team where she worked diligently to ensure every dog on our property was cared for while not in training.

 Jacey’s passion for dogs originated from her childhood pup, Milo, and while she might try to convince you her favorite animal is a dog, her pet snake would likely disagree.